ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 for making improvements and upgrades later with the guarantee that existing functionality will
 keep working.

-The last time where tests watched our backs was during an upgrade process.
-When the test turned red we
+Tests watched our backs during a recent upgrade process, saving us from potential headaches.
+When the
-were able to find (after a long while debugging of course) an issue with the the way the css classes
+test failed after a package upgrade we discovered an issue with the way the css classes were generated
-were generated in one of our custom libraries, this issue was affecting the UI of five of our services.
+in one of our custom libraries.
+This issue was affecting the UI for five of our services.

 Mistakes can always happen, and that is where tests can be real saviors as an alert that
 something was altered by mistake or that some functionality is not providing the expected result.